• Skip to primary navigation

 A collage of 6 images showing steps to make pastry.

-• Rub the butter into the flour with your fingertips until the mixture resembles fine breadcrumbs (image2).
+• Rub the butter into the flour with your fingertips until the mixture resembles fine breadcrumbs (image 2).
 Lift the butter and flour above the bowl and let it drop back as you rub.
-This will ensure you incorporate plenty of air into the mixture, which will result in a lighter pastry.
+This will ensure you incorporate plenty of air into the mixture and will result in a lighter pastry.

 • Now separate 2 large eggs and add the yolks to the flour.
-You can use the whites to make meringues or to make these coconut meringue topped jam tarts.
+You can use the whites to make meringues or these coconut meringue-topped jam tarts.

 • Add 4 tablespoons of ice-cold water (image 3).

-• Use a flat-bladed knife to cut the eggs and water through the flour until the pastry starts to come together in lumps (image 4).
+• Use a flat-bladed knife to cut the eggs and water through the flour until the pastry comes together in lumps (image 4).

 • If the pastry does not come together, add another tablespoon of water.